Blitzy/unity-kinect-bodyposeserver/README.md

 > NOTE: Body tracking works even if not connected to a server.
 If you want the data to be piped to a Session Socket Server then you need to connect to one.

+### Avatar's Session Data Id:
+You may change the session data id of the kinect avatar using the input field displayed on screen.
+This allows you to change the target of the avatar data on the fly, depending on the id your remote application is expecting.

 ## External Dependencies

 ### Azure Kinect SDKs